lachlanmcdonald/postcss-filter-rules/README.md

 **filter**
 Type: `Function`

 Function used to filter selectors.
 Called for each selector in a rule.

-Selectors are kept if the function returns `true`, otherwise they are removed.
-If all of the selectors for a rule are removed, the rule is also removed.
-If all rules within a `@media` block are removed, the block itself is also removed.
+- Selectors are kept if the function returns `true`, otherwise they are removed.
+- If all of the selectors for a rule are removed, the rule is also removed.
+- If all rules within an [at-rule] are removed, the block itself is also removed.

 The function receives two arguments, `selector` and `parts`: